NSS-Workshops/agentic-ai/src/sections/iterative-development/01-iterative-development-ask-mode/index.md

 ### Reduces Cognitive Overload

 Large AI-generated outputs can be overwhelming.
-By breaking work into smaller pieces, you can:
+By breaking work into smaller pieces, you can understand each component thoroughly, spot issues early when they're easier to fix, learn from each iteration, and build confidence in the codebase.
-- Understand each component thoroughly
-- Spot issues early when they're easier to fix
-- Learn from each iteration
-- Build confidence in the codebase

 ### Enables Course Correction